-- ☐ Talk to the student about your organisation; its history, structure, culture and values.
-Encourage the student to ask questions. - Explain your expectations in relation to start and finish times, lunch breaks, dress code, professional conduct and confidentiality.

-□ Brief the student on your organisation's WHS policies and procedures and identify any WHS issues for the student's role.
-This should include:
+- ☐ Talk to the student about your organisation, its history, structure, culture and values.
+Encourage the student to ask questions. - Explain your expectations in relation to start and finish times, lunch breaks, dress code, professional conduct and confidentiality. - □ Brief the student on your organisation's WHS policies and procedures and identify any WHS issues for the student's role.
+This should include: - How to raise health and safety issues - o First-aid arrangements and accident reporting - Emergency, Fire and Safe handling procedures - o Any other relevant issues - Give the student a tour of the workplace, including lunch room and toilets.

-- Emergency procedures

-- o How to raise health and safety issues

-- o First-aid arrangements and accident reporting

-- o Fire procedures

-- Safe handling procedures

-- o Protective clothing arrangements

-- o Instruction on equipment use

-- o Any other relevant issues

-- Give the student a tour of the workplace, including lunch room and toilets.

-- □ Introduce the student to key staff members, explain their roles and what interaction, if any, the student is likely to have with them while working on the project.
+□ Introduce the student to key staff members, explain their roles and what interaction, if any, the student is likely to have with them while working on the project.

-- Explain internal and external communication facilities (telephone, e-mail, post etc).
+Explain internal and external communication facilities (telephone, e-mail, post etc).

-- □ Identify any prohibited areas or activities.